Steels

 Status bar

-The status bar reports the description of the selected standard rule.
-If you click on description Library Data Manager starts to modify the description and the rules to create the bill of materials.
-Close to it, on the right, there is a button that enable you to edit the geometric data file, launching the Library Data Manager - Geometry…
+The status bar shows the description of the selected standard rule.
+If you click on description, Library Data Manager starts so you can edit the description and the rules to create the BOM.
+Next to it, on the right, is a button that allows you to edit the geometric data file, launching Library Data Manager - Geometry…

 Steel Cut Settings

-Steels components have a drop down section that enables you to set the properties of the cut end to the element.
-These are the items and the options available in this section:
+Steels components have a drop-down section that allows you to set the properties of the cut end to the element.
+Here are the items and the options available in this section:

-- End Section - This check is used to activate the cut at the end, there are two options, the first is a combo box for select the orientation of the cut at step of 90°, the second is a text box for define the angle of inclination.
+• End Section - This check is for activating the cut at the end, there are two options, the first is a menu to select the orientation of the cut at step of 90°, the second is a text box to define the angle of inclination.

 Steels Interlock